Highlands and Islands League

 The Highlands and Islands League is an amateur women's association football league in Scotland, run by Scottish Women's Football (SWF).
 Founded in 2019, the league sits outside the current Scottish Women's Football League pyramid.
-It comprises nine teams: one based in Caithness, two in Orkney, one in Moray, two in Sutherland, one in Nairnshire and two in Inverness-shire.
+It comprises eight teams: one based in Caithness, one in Moray, one in Ross-shire, one in Nairnshire, one in Orkney, two in Sutherland, and one in Inverness-shire.

 History

 In September 2018, a proposal to create a women's Highlands and Islands League for 2019 was ratified by Scottish Women's Football (SWF).
 On 25 February 2019, SWF officially announced the creation of the new league.
 The inaugural season ran from March to October, with each team playing 12 games, and was won by Clachnacuddin.
 The 2020 season was cancelled due to the COVID-19 pandemic.

 Clubs

-2022 season
+2023 season

-The following nine teams are competing in the Highlands and Islands League during the 2022 season:
+The following eight teams are competing in the Highlands and Islands League during the 2023 season: